Complete non-ambiguous trees and associated permutations: new enumerative results: Counting CNATs according to their associated permutations

 Theorem~\ref{thm:biject_B(n,2)toB(n+1,3)} answers in the affirmative Conjecture~6.4 in~\cite{CO}.
 Combining with Corollary~\ref{cor:b(n,2)} gives the following.

 \begin{corollary} For any $n \geq 3$, we have $b(n,3) = (n-3)\cdot 2^{(n-4)}$. \end{corollary}

 \begin{proof}[Proof of Theorem~\ref{thm:biject_B(n,2)toB(n+1,3)}] Let $\pi \in B(n,2)$.
 By construction $\pi'$ is an $(n+1)$-permutation.
-We first show that $\pi' \in B(n+1,3)$, using the Characterisation Proposition~\ref{pro:pattern_B(n,3)}.
-We do this through a \emph{block decomposition} of the permutations $\pi$ and $\pi'$, refining Figure~\ref{fig:B(n,2)_B(n+1,3)}.
-This block decomposition is illustrated on Figure~\ref{fig:block_decomp_perm} below.
-The unlabelled blocks are empty, since otherwise we would get forbidden patterns.
-For example, if a block of $\pi$ to the left of column $j$ and below row $j$ contained a dot, this would form an occurrence of $321$ with $\pi_j$ and $\pi_k$.
+We first show that $\pi' \in B(n+1,3)$, using Proposition~\ref{pro:pattern_B(n,3)}.
+We first refine the construction of Figure~\ref{fig:B(n,2)_B(n+1,3)}, using the mesh pattern of $\pi$ illustrated in Figure~\ref{fig:321_B(n,2)_mesh}.
+For convenience, we represent this as a \emph{block decompositions} of the permutations $\pi$ and $\pi'$, as illustrated in Figure~\ref{fig:block_decomp_perm} below.
+The unlabelled blocks correspond to the shaded regions of the mesh patterns, and are therefore empty.

 Now the dots in the upper-left block $A$ cannot form a permutation (since $\pi$ is indecomposable).
 Therefore if $A$ is non-empty, then $A_1$ or $A_2$ must also be non-empty.
 However, if there is a dot in $A_1$ and a dot in $A_2$, this would form an occurrence of $3412$ together with $\pi_i$ and $\pi_k$.
 So at most one of these could be non-empty.
 Similarly, if the block $B$ is non-empty, then one of $B_1, B_2$ must be non-empty, and moreover at most one of these can be non-empty (even if $B$ is empty).
 One can check that these block conditions prevent any occurrences of $321$ or $3412$ in $\pi'$, other than the $3412$ already present.
 By Proposition~\ref{pro:pattern_B(n,3)} we therefore have $\pi' \in B(n+1, 3)$ as desired.